-71 The Proposed Scheme is hydrologically connected to Dublin Bay via the River Annfield (Liffey_180), River Camac (Camac_040), Grand Canal, River Liffey (Liffey_180 and Liffey_190 sections), the Liffey Estuary Upper and Liffey Estuary Lower.
+- The Proposed Scheme is hydrologically connected to Dublin Bay via the River Camac (Camac_040), Grand Canal, River Poddle (Poddle_010), the Liffey Estuary Upper and Liffey Estuary Lower. - Details on the water quality of each watercourse, as sourced from the Environmental Protection Agency (EPA), and the distances from the proposed crossing point to downstream waterbodies are also provided in Table 6.